stat-lab/MOPline/README.md

 ```
 mopline merge_7tools -s sample_list.txt -rl 150 -d Merge_7tools
 ```
-This command adds alignment statistics and genotype data to ${sample}.Merge.ALL.vcf for each sample.
+The command adds alignment statistics and genotype data to ${sample}.Merge.ALL.vcf for each sample.
 Check the values given by the DR, DS, and SR tags in the FORMAT/SAMPLE fields of the vcf files.

 #### [Step-2] Add alignment statistics to SV sites
 Step 2-(1) ‘Create coverage files’ is omitted for this sample data because the Cov directory in each sample director already contains coverage files.
 ```
 mopline add_cov -s sample_list.txt -ts 7tools -vd Merge_7tools -n 4
 ```
-This command adds alignment statistics and genotype data to ${sample}.Merge.ALL.vcf for each sample.
+The command adds alignment statistics and genotype data to ${sample}.Merge.ALL.vcf for each sample.
 Check the values given by the DR, DS, and SR tags in the FORMAT/SAMPLE fields of the vcf files.

 #### [Step-3] Merge vcf files from multiple samples
 ```
 mopline joint_call -s sample_list.txt -id Merge_7tools -od JointCall -p MOPline
 ```
-This command generates a MOPline.All-samples.vcf in the JointCall directory.
+The command generates a MOPline.All-samples.vcf in the JointCall directory.

 #### [Step-4] Genotype and SMC
 ```